This year's Cyclenation Conference will be held at the Birmingham & Midland Institute (9 Margaret Street, B3 3BS).

 (2) Duncan Dollimore, Cycling UK - Media engagement for cycle campaigners.

-(3) Kevin Hickman, Wheels for Wellbeing - Inclusive Cycle Design Guidance.
+(3) Kevin Hickman, Wheels for Wellbeing - The Temporal instability of 3 Wheels & Inclusive Design Guidance.

 (4) Dave Clasby, Sustrans - The next steps for the National Cycle Network (engagement workshop)

 (5) Chris Lowe (facilitator), Push Bikes - Working with councillors & officers - common mistakes and how to avoid them (We will have some officers & councillors in the meeting to take part in the discussion)

 (6) Catherine Watton - Taking back our streets from the car; Lessons from Waltham Forest about what works for Low Traffic Neighbourhoods?